algorni/iot-edge-deploy-blob/README.md

 ## IoT Edge Module

 ### How the module works
-Under /source/IotEdgeDeployBlobs.Module you can find an IoT Edge module.
-Since it reference another class library under the solution, remember to build the docker from the source root folder with a command like:

-    docker build -f "./IotEdgeDeployBlobs.Module/Dockerfile.amd64.debug" -t <your container register>.azurecr.io/blobproxymodule:<your tag> .

 The module creates a direct method handler to execute the DownloadBlobs method which accepts a `List<BlobInfo>` as the list of blobs to be downloaded.
 The `BlobInfo` class is defined as follows:

 ```c#